Fish soup with canned mackerel

 Step 5:

-Prepare a roast for the soup.
-How to make a roast?
-Pour vegetable oil into the pan.
-Put it on the fire.
-Put grated carrots and chopped onions in a frying pan.
-Fry the vegetables over medium heat, stirring occasionally with a spatula, until the carrots are soft and the onions are transparent.
+Make the sauté for the soup.
+How do you make a sauté?
+Pour vegetable oil into a skillet and set it over the heat.
+Add the grated carrot and chopped onion.
+Fry the vegetables over medium heat, stirring occasionally with a spatula, until the carrot is soft and the onion is translucent.

 Step 6: